 - This is another one where I am a little loosey-goosey on the measurements.

-- Heat oil on medium.
-Add onion and a pinch of salt and cook until transparent.
+- Heat the oil on medium.
+Add onion and a pinch of salt, and cook until transparent.
 Add turkey and cook until done.
 Add chili powder and cumin, stir until very fragrant.

 We usually serve our chili with cheese and sour cream, and sometimes with Fritos if we’re feeling extra fancy!